Vyral/base-template/_posts/2019-12-18-dont-forget-to-vote.md

 {% include youtube.html %}

-December 18th is the last day to vote the Limbird Team for Northwest Arkansas Best of the Best.
+December 18th is the last day to vote Limbird Real Estate Group for Northwest Arkansas Best of the Best.
 Please consider the Limbird Team for the following:

 * Best Real Estate Company
 * Best Real Estate Team